December 8th

 Commentary:

 This very well depicts our inner demons.
-The good thoughts are Rāma, the ignoble ones are Rāvaṇa.
-Their internal battle is nothing short of the battle between Lord Rāma and Rāvaṇa themselves.
-Just as there is no simile to the war between Rāma and Rāvaṇa, nothing can be compared to the inner turmoil each one of us goes through at our own crossroads either.
-This brings to mind the story of the two wolves - the good one and the bad one.
-When the grandson asks 'which one wins', the grandfather replies 'whichever you feed'!
+The good thoughts are Rāma, and the ignoble ones are Rāvaṇa.
+Their internal battle is nothing short of the battle between Lord Rāma and Rāvaṇa in the Rāmāyaṇa.
+Just as there is no simile to the war between Rāma and Rāvaṇa, nothing can be compared to the inner turmoil each of us goes through, at our own crossroads.
+This brings to mind the story of the two wolves—the good one and the bad one.
+When the grandson asked "Which one wins," the grandfather replied, "Whichever you feed!"
 Who we allow to win is entirely up to us.
-It sure is not easy to win over the evil thoughts, just like Rāvaṇa who was quite invincible.
-But once the initial bombardment is overcome, the path for the good paves its way itself.
-Physical strength, ignoble thoughts, and selfish motives can only survive so long.
-If the thought that 'only the good and the ethical win eventually' is kept in mind, triumph comes sooner.
+It sure is not easy to win over evil thoughts, just like Rāvaṇa who was quite invincible.

 May Rāma's victory over Rāvaṇa inspire us to fight our inner war with the same tenacity as He did!
-May everyone achieve noble merits in all their noble endeavors always!
+May everyone achieve merits in all their noble endeavors always!

 pada vigrahaH: